Tell us what features and improvements you would like to see on Pets4Homes. Help us by answering a short survey.To the Survey

 Lancashire Heelers are small, but very robust and sturdy looking dogs being a little longer in the body than they are tall.
 Their front feet turn outwards which is perfectly normal for the breed.
 Their heads are nicely in proportion with the rest of their body and the top of a dog's head is flat and quite wide between their ears.
 Their eyes are set wide apart with dogs boasting a moderate stop.
 Eyes are almond-shaped and dark in colour with the exception of liver coated dogs when they can be lighter so they match a dog's coat.

-Their ears are erect and the Heeler has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones with dogs having firm lips.
+Their ears are erect or tipped (both being perfectly acceptable) and the Heeler has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones with dogs having firm lips.
 Necks are moderately long and well laid back into their shoulders.
 Their front legs are well-muscled and powerful showing lots of bone.

 Their bodies are compact with dogs boasting well sprung ribs that extend well back down their body.
 They have level, firm toplines and strong loins with powerful back legs.
 Feet are well padded, firm and small.
 Their tails are set high which dogs carry over their backs.